Jhaymayleth/Jhaymayleth/README.md

 ## Hi there 👋
+I'm Jose Rangel, here you can see my projects.
+I'm currintly working in a Bank simulator with my developer team I'm learning Python, programing and how to use VSC
+I'm studying software enginner at University of cartagena and software developer at Riwi I love to practice Voleibol and a outgonig person, we can hangout on weekends, interact in english to practice I'm patien, proud and egocentric sometimes, not proud of those but im like that only in videogames so don´t be shy to be handsome with me.
 <!--
 **Jhaymayleth/Jhaymayleth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.